Kisii people: Division of labor

-Language

-The Abagusii speak Ekegusii ('Omonwa Bwekegusii'), which is currently classified with the Great Lakes Bantu languages.
-However, recent studies on East African Bantu have found the Ekegusii, together with the Kuria, Simbiti/Egesuba, Ngurimi, Rangi, and Mbugwe languages, to be very distinct from other Bantu languages in terms of structure and tense.
-These languages have been found to be more similar to Nilotic and Cushitic languages in several structural and tense aspects.
-This raises the question of whether or not the Ekegusii, Kuria, Ngurimi, Simbiti, Rangi, and Mbugwe languages should be removed from the Bantu language group and be grouped in a separate language family instead.

 Culture

 Coming-of-age rituals

-Among the Abagusii, circumcising boys without anesthesia around 10 is an important rite of passage; girls also have a similar rite of passage, undergoing female genital mutilation at an earlier age.
+Among the Abagusii, circumcising boys without anesthesia around 10 is an important rite of passage.
 Traditionally, the Abagusii did not marry into tribes that did not practice circumcision, though this practice has declined in recent generations.
-The ritual typically takes place every year in the months of November and December, followed by a period of seclusion where boys are led in different activities by older boys, and girls are led by older girls.
-During this period, only older circumcised boys and girls are allowed to visit the initiates.
+The ritual typically takes place every year in the months of November and December, followed by a period of seclusion where boys are led in different activities by older boys.
+During this period, only older circumcised boys are allowed to visit the initiates.
 It is considered taboo for anyone else to visit during this time.
 In this period of isolation, the male initiates are taught their roles as young men in the community, and the code of conduct of a circumcised man.
-Initiated boys and girls were also taught the rules of shame ("chinsoni") and respect ("ogosika").
+Initiated boys were also taught the rules of shame ("chinsoni") and respect ("ogosika").
 This is a time of celebration for families and the community at large.
 Family, friends, and neighbours are invited days in advance by the candidates to join the family in celebration.

 Music

 The Abagusii traditionally play a large bass lyre called obokano, alongside drums and flutes.
-Some of the notable musicians from the Abagusii community include: Nyashinski, Rajiv Okemwa Raj, Ringtone, Mwalimu Arisi O'sababu, Christopher Monyoncho, Sungusia, Riakimai '91 Jazz, Embarambamba, Bonyakoni Kirwanda junior band, Mr Ong'eng'o, Grandmaster Masese, Deepac Braxx (The Heavyweight Mc), Jiggy, Mr. Bloom, Virusi, Babu Gee, Brax Rnb, Sabby Okengo, Machoge One Jazz, among others.
+Some of the notable musicians from the Abagusii community include: Mwalimu Arisi O'sababu, Christopher Monyoncho, Sungusia, Sagero, Riakimai '91 Jazz, Bonyakoni Kirwanda junior band, Mr Ong'eng'o, Grandmaster Masese, and to new-age musicians like Deepac Braxx (The Heavyweight Mc), Nyashinski, Omae Lion, Rajiv Okemwa Raj, Ringtone, Jiggy, Mr. Bloom, Virusi, Babu Gee,Vickyoung Ensanako, Brax Rnb, Sabby Okengo, Machoge One Jazz,Dela among others.